General Campus Access

 We welcome prospective students to visit campus.
-Printed outdoor self-guided walking tour booklets are available at the front gates of Barnard.
 Student-led outdoor tours are held several times a week and require registration.
-The tour schedule is suspended over winter break through mid-January and the Admissions Visitor Center is currently closed and will reopen in early January.
-When open, a current student ambassador is available in the Visitors Center to answer any questions.
+Printed outdoor self-guided walking tour booklets are also available at the front gates of Barnard.
+A current student ambassador is available in the Visitors Center to answer any questions.

 Visit Barnard through our numerous Virtual Campus Visit Opportunities.